2022 Idaho student murders: Murders

 At approximately 4:26 a.m., Mortensen went downstairs to join the other surviving roommate, Bethany Funke.
 On the way, Mortensen saw Kernodle lying on the floor of her bedroom.
-She later told police that she believed at the time Kernodle may have been intoxicated.
+She later told police she believed at the time Kernodle may have been intoxicated.

 The two surviving roommates then locked themselves in Funke's bedroom and spent several hours attempting to contact their other housemates.
-The following morning they still had not heard anything from the other housemates, and Mortensen called friends over for help.
+The following morning, they still had not heard anything from the others, and Mortensen called friends over for help.
 Soon after arriving, one of the friends went to the second floor where he discovered that Chapin and Kernodle had no pulses.
-He told the others to exit the home, and Funke called 911 at 11:55:42 a.m., requesting aid for an "unconscious person."
+He told the others to exit the home, and Funke called 911 at 11:55:42 a.m., requesting aid for an "unconscious person".

 All four victims were pronounced dead at the home that afternoon.
-Kernodle and Chapin were discovered in her second floor bedroom, with Kernodle lying on the floor and Chapin in bed.
+Kernodle and Chapin were discovered in her second-floor bedroom, with Kernodle lying on the floor and Chapin in bed.
 Mogen and Goncalves were found in the single bed in Mogen's room on the third floor.
 All four were stabbed to death.
 The victims were not gagged or restrained and none had been sexually assaulted.
-Goncalves had more than twenty stab wounds in addition to injuries "connected with asphyxiation and blunt force trauma."
+Goncalves had more than twenty stab wounds in addition to injuries "connected with asphyxiation and blunt force trauma".
 Kernodle had more than fifty stab wounds, many of them defensive wounds.
-Upon searching the residence, officers discovered Goncalves' dog —which she shared with her ex-boyfriend —alive and unharmed on the third floor.
+Upon searching the residence, officers discovered Goncalves' dog —which she shared with her ex-boyfriend —unharmed on the third floor.